Free specs for kids to boost literacy

 The government’s ‘Glasses in Classes’ scheme aims to ‘level up’ outcomes and will be adapted for five disadvantaged areas in England, under the Opportunity Area programme.
 Ministers say this will reach more than 9,000 pupils in at least 225 schools.

 Children identified as needing glasses will receive one pair for home and one for school, helping them concentrate in the classroom and improve their literacy skills.
+Aside from glasses, other eyewear like those kpop idol lenses can also be worn.

 Nadhim Zahawi, education secretary, said: “As a young boy shortly after arriving in this country, I sat at the back of the classroom with poor language skills and low confidence, struggling to engage with my lessons.